LittleSaya/vulkan-tutorial.saya.pw/docs/en/03_Drawing_a_triangle/03_Drawing/00_Framebuffers.md

-The `attachmentCount` and `pAttachments` parameters specify the `VkImageView` objects that should be bound to the respective attachment descriptions in the render pass `pAttachment` array.
+The `attachmentCount` and `pAttachments` parameters specify the `VkImageView` objects that should be bound to the respective attachment descriptions in the render pass `pAttachments` array.

 The `width` and `height` parameters are self-explanatory and `layers` refers to the number of layers in image arrays.
 Our swap chain images are single images,